domsinclair/art/2023-05-16-artoflogging.md

 > Note that you will need to reimplement certain usings depending upon which you choose to use.

-The console application also demonstrates configuring Serilog Via an external appsettings.json file.
+The console application also demonstrates configuring Serilog via an external appsettings.json file.